qoherent/ria-hub-docs/docs/content/.Development/oauth2-provider.md

    }
    ```

    The `CLIENT_SECRET` is the unique secret code generated for this application.
-Please note that the secret will only be visible after you created/registered the application with Gitea and cannot be recovered.
+Please note that the secret will only be visible after you created/registered the application with RIA Hub and cannot be recovered.
 If you lose the secret, you must regenerate the secret via the application's settings.

    The `REDIRECT_URI` in the `access_token` request must match the `REDIRECT_URI` in the `authorize` request.